kercre123/victor/docs/development/perf-metric-tool.md

 ### Future features
 * Build into the Anim process (vic-anim)
 * Create a bucket-based histogram feature that can help us quickly find code issue culprits
-* Record other message counts (e.g. engine-to-cloud)
 * Record visual schedule mediator info
-* HTML interface (start/stop buttons, and an area to see output)
 * Automated performance testing